If you are leaving the Urbana campus, access to email and other network services may still be available to you depending on your circumstances.

 - You may choose to redirect your @illinois.edu email to another address for up to one year past your deactivation date.

 - If you wish to take your email with you, see Moving Your Email to Another Service.
-You should move any email you wish to keep before the 3 month deadline.
+You should move any email you wish to keep before the next-semester deadline.

 - You'll no longer be able to access campus network services, such as IllinoisNet Wireless, UIUCnet QuickConnect, or CITES ICS computer lab services.